 In 2013, he received an offer to go on tour with country singer songwriter, Corey Smith for a month.
 He was taken by the adrenaline of tour life and a one-month commitment quickly turned into two years.

 While living in Los Angeles, Hodges had an opportunity to shoot a documentary for Lady Antebellum and once again, this led to a multi-year relationship.
-He has worked with Lady A as their creative director for over four years now and currently resides in Nashville.
+He has worked with Lady A as a video creative director for several years and currently resides in Nashville.

 His work has been featured on The Today Show, Gizmodo, Popular Mechanics, Digg, GMA, People Magazine, VICE, and The Tonight Show.